sumitsbedre/fashionworld/README.md

 - Addtional Cloth designs with the proper description directly using MySQL or even in PHPMyAdmin command pallate with atractive images
 - Additinal Pages and sections can be added for evolved features and additional functionalitires using flask redirections and html pages in the template folder
-- customize the CSS styles for more attractive interface and better navigation through the pages with animations and toggle aspects
+- customize the CSS styles for more attractive interface and better navigation through the pages with animations and toggle aspects.

+## Copyrights

+You can use the website as of you want using as of customized format.
+But Please DO NOT make any claims being as its own.
+Respect the work.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with any changes or improvements.